Surrogate Pair

 A mechanism in UTF-16 to represent characters outside the BMP using two 16-bit code units.

-A surrogate pair is a mechanism in UTF-16 encoding to represent characters outside the Basic Multilingual Plane (BMP: U+0000 to U+FFFF).
-It combines a high surrogate (U+D800-U+DBFF) and a low surrogate (U+DC00-U+DFFF) to form one character using two 16-bit code units.
+A surrogate pair is a mechanism in UTF-16 encoding for representing characters outside the Basic Multilingual Plane (BMP: U+0000 to U+FFFF).
+It combines a high surrogate (U+D800 to U+DBFF) and a low surrogate (U+DC00 to U+DFFF) as two 16-bit code units to represent a single character.
+Approximately one million characters in the Unicode range U+10000 to U+10FFFF are represented using this scheme.